Odoo Docker Deployment: Production Guide

 # Find volume location on host

-A robust backup strategy is essential for production Odoo deployments.
+You need a reliable backup strategy for any production Odoo deployment.
 Back up both the database and filestore regularly.
-For comprehensive backup strategies including automated off-site storage, see our complete Odoo backup and recovery guide:
+For more backup strategies including automated off-site storage, see our Odoo backup and recovery guide:

 Database Backup Script